MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-integrate-with-llm-app-devops.md

    :::image type="content" source="./media/how-to-integrate-with-llm-app-devops/select-visual-editor.png" alt-text="Screenshot of the Visual editor link at the top of a flow definition file in VS Code." lightbox = "./media/how-to-integrate-with-llm-app-devops/select-visual-editor.png":::

-1. Use the editor to make changes to your flow, such as tuning the prompts in variants or adding more tools.
+1. Use the editor to make changes to your flow, such as tuning the prompts in variants or adding more nodes.

    :::image type="content" source="./media/how-to-integrate-with-llm-app-devops/cloud-run-compare.png" alt-text="Screenshot of the visual prompt flow editor in VS Code." lightbox = "./media/how-to-integrate-with-llm-app-devops/cloud-run-compare.png":::